15 Best Platforms For Bloggers

 Cons

-- Limited templates and customization options.
+- Limited templates and design customization options.

 12. Contently